 If you provide services or products for one customer persona, you’ll need to create separate maps for specific types of buyers.
 Otherwise, you risk alienating customers with a different path to purchase.
 If you have a lot of segments, begin by building a map for your most common customer types or consumers who buy your most valuable products.
 You can make maps for other buyers later.

 Start by doing your research.
 Look at the segments in your customer service software to get a clearer picture: Who are your existing customers?
 Who is your target audience on social media?
 What types of customers are on your email list?

 After creating customer personas, the next step is to determine what they want to achieve.
 Ask yourself: Why is this consumer buying from us?
 What problem are they trying to solve?

 Define the patterns and arcs that emerge

-Identify the major milestones in a customer journey and separate them from less important interactions.
+Identify the major milestones in a customer journey, and separate them from less important interactions.
 How does the customer graduate from one phase to another?
 Do they move freely between phases or move mostly in one direction?
-What moves someone from interest to purchase, or from experience to loyalty?
+What nudges someone from Interest to Purchase or from Experience to Loyalty?
 These are the critical moments your company has to get right.

 Identify opportunities for improvement

 You’ve spotted the most important moments in your customer’s journey and identified the pain points that might cause them to have a bad experience.
 From here, brainstorm areas of improvement.

 Go back to every previous step: How do the people in the room and the stakeholders they represent help the customer in each stage?
 How can they use their skills and influence in the company to get the best outcomes for the customer and the business?

 This is where having a cross-functional team comes in handy—even if a problem is mostly related to one department, the solution doesn’t have to be.